 When you put the efficiency and the effectiveness of your Service Desk first, the end-users of your IT services feel the benefits of this very quickly.
 But, there are more direct and tangible benefits of modern and cloud-based integrations too.

 More visibility and connectivity within your application ecosystem often means that service request tickets and data can flow more easily from service to service, providing great opportunities for users to have their solutions automated.
 Better visibility of information and data also reduces the risk of work being duplicated or delayed, which is one of the most common causes of end-user frustration.

 Ease, simplicity and visibility are highly valuable qualities in a service, and they particularly impact the reputation and perceived value of your Service Desk.
 Because cloud-based integrations work to quickly reduce the friction and fragility of your services, they often can lead to the biggest impact on creating these kinds of qualities for your end-users.

 Why invest in cloud integrations?

 The upfront investment of implementing cloud-based service management integrations is very low.
-If you utilise subscription services such as ONEiO, you can avoid setup costs altogether and only ever pay for what you use (starting as low as 99$/month).
+If you utilise subscription based integration services such as ONEiO, you can avoid setup costs altogether and only ever pay for what you use (starting as low as 99$/month).
 This is a massively different set of circumstances to previous generations of integration solutions, particularly in enterprise and/or SIAM (Service Integration and Management) environments where third parties are brought into tailor-code and manage these integrations.
 Although many businesses still rely on these slow and expensive solutions, they are now out-dated and irrelevant.

 This is a fantastic approach for Service Desks, as it enables you to iteratively move services one by one to the cloud.
 Traditionally this would be an expensive process, as each service would come with its own set of migration costs and project timelines, but because you are moving to a cloud-based, pay-for-what-use solution, there are no further costs.